JoAnne McFarland & Sasha Chavchavadze, co–curators

 Our discussions have gone very deep.
 We’ve worked to develop common understandings that feel clear and concise.
 For instance, when we speak of “artist” we mean—someone who creates an arresting presentation of evidence of a human life.
 We believe that, from an early age, all humans beings will do this, and many place tremendous value on the process; a few make doing so their life’s work.

 Our discussions have led to several collaborations and exhibitions: Sediment at PS 122 Gallery, Said I Meant at Artpoetica Project Space, Alluvium at South Slope Local, and As Above So Below at The Gowanus Dredgers Boathouse.
 Now, we are launching SALLY, an exhibition occurring simultaneously at three venues: The Gowanus Dredgers Boathouse, The Old Stone House & Washington Park, and Artpoetica Project Space.
+SALLY refers to Sally Hemings, a bi–racial slave woman who had six children with American Founding Father Thomas Jefferson, and also sally: a military sortie out of a besieged place.

 We chose these three unorthodox venues to emphasize our belief that the fruits of creativity shine in community spaces that have other uses in addition to displaying art (in contrast to the typical museum, or gallery).